-The functional and presentation currency of the Company is New Zealand dollars.
+The functional and presentation currency used in the Company's financial statements is New Zealand dollars.
 All amounts are expressed in thousands of New Zealand dollars unless otherwise stated.

 Transactions and balances

 Transactions in foreign currencies are translated into the functional currency at the exchange rate ruling at the date of the transaction.
 Foreign exchange gains or losses resulting from the settlement of such transactions are recognised in the income statement.
 At the reporting date, foreign currency denominated monetary assets and liabilities are translated at the closing exchange rate, with gains or losses arising from exchange variations being recognised in the income statement.